Wedding Shoe Game Rules

 In most receptions, 10 to 15 minutes is the sweet spot.
 That is long enough for reactions and momentum, without the game taking over the evening.

-If you are still unsure where the slot belongs, use the reception planning tips.
-Then choose between the clean question list and the funny version depending on the room.
+If you are still unsure where the slot belongs, use the reception timing guide.
+Then move straight into the master list of shoe game questions and pull the prompts that match the room.

 The most common mistakes